-I must emphasize “former fans,” because J.K.
-Rowling, the world-famous creator of Harry Potter who was once seen as a vanguard of progressive idealism, earned a new reputation in 2020 as a world-famous transphobe.
-After Rowling made multiple public transphobic statements, ranging from tweets to a long anti-trans manifesto, her name is now synonymous with “TERF” — trans-exclusionary radical feminism, or the belief that trans women aren’t women and that biological sex is the only factor that determines someone’s gender.
-Despite being challenged by opposing voices and broken-hearted fans to reconsider her views, Rowling has only redoubled her rhetoric.
+The release of the controversial Hogwarts Legacy game has revived a never-quite-dormant firestorm of opinions over J.K.
+Rowling and the fate of the universe she created.
+Rowling, once seen as a vanguard of progressive idealism, has spent most of the past half-decade forging a new reputation as the world’s most famous transphobe.
+Rowling’s name is now synonymous with “TERF” — trans-exclusionary radical feminism, or the belief that trans women aren’t women and that biological sex is the only factor that determines someone’s gender.
+Amid ongoing protests from trans activists and broken-hearted fans, Rowling has continually redoubled her rhetoric.

-That means any discussion of what a new Harry Potter series is or can be has to come with an acknowledgment of Rowling’s transphobia and the problems it creates.
-New stories of the Wizarding World will likely be a complicated joy for many, and purely painful for many trans people whose lives have been made worse because of Rowling’s influential views.
-At the very least, new stories will leave many people feeling deeply conflicted about whether they can support or enjoy a new Harry Potter series in the wake of Rowling’s problematic statements.
+That means any discussion of what new Harry Potter content is or can be has to come with an acknowledgment of Rowling’s transphobia and the problems it creates.
+New stories of the Wizarding World will inevitably be a complicated joy for many, and purely painful for many trans people whose lives have been made worse because of Rowling’s influential views.
+At the very least, new stories, as Legacy is currently demonstrating, leave many people feeling deeply conflicted about whether they can support or enjoy any new Harry Potter content in the wake of Rowling’s problematic statements.

-Since the rumored Harry Potter TV show is still only a rumor, there’s nothing concrete to really say about it; it may not ever get made.
-But the possibility alone means we have to ask whether a new Harry Potter series can ever be okay.
+But the release of Legacy and the possibility of still more Harry Potter media to come mean we have to ask whether new official Harry Potter content can ever be okay.
 And to answer that question, we have to understand exactly how and why Rowling’s transphobia has tainted the beloved Harry Potter universe, and what possibilities — if any — exist for the Harry Potter franchise to heal some of the hurt its creator has caused.

 Rowling’s transphobia is not a one-off or casual thing.
 It’s vehement and powerful.